mcollina/split2/README.md

 [Transform](https://nodejs.org/api/stream.html#stream_new_stream_transform_options)
 option.

-Additionally, the `.maxLength` option is implemented, which will make the split stream throw an error if the buffer size exceeds `.maxLength`.
+Additionally, the `.maxLength` and `.skipOverflow` options are implemented, which set limits on the internal buffer size and the stream's behavior when the limit is exceeded.
+There is no limit unless `maxLength` is set.
+When the internal buffer size exceeds `maxLength`, the stream emits an error by default.
+You may also set `skipOverflow` to true to suppress the error and instead skip past any lines that cause the internal buffer to exceed `maxLength`.

 Calling `.destroy` will make the stream emit `close`.
 Use this to perform cleanup logic